 Parents/guardians may authorize in writing a relative, caregiver, etc. (who is at least 18 years of age) to chaperone their children on field trips, in which case the field trip transportation and supervision rules for parents/guardians apply to the chaperone.
-All chaperones must have a school sponsored background check to volunteer for classroom activities and field trips.
-If you are interested in chaperoning, please reach out to our Human Resources Manager, Brooklyn Geigley, at bgeigley@hickoryhillacademy.com for assistance.
-She will verify that you have an approved up-to-date background check on file or will provide a background check for you to complete.
+Authorizations must include the chaperone's full name and telephone number, and chaperones must present a current driver's license, state ID, or passport.

-PART IV: HHA POLICIES
+PART III: HHA POLICIES